Coin rotation paradox: Unequal radii and other shapes

-The May 1, 1982 SAT had a question concerning this problem, and, due to human error, had to be regraded after three students proved there was no correct answer among the choices.

 The shape around which the coin is rolled need not be a circle: one extra rotation is added to the ratio of their perimeters when it is any simple polygon or closed curve which does not intersect itself.
 If the shape is complex, the number of rotations added (or subtracted, if the coin rolls inside the curve) is the absolute value of its turning number.

-Application
+Applications

+Sidereal time

 The paradox is related to sidereal time: a sidereal day is the time Earth takes to rotate for a distant star to return to the same position in the sky, whereas a solar day is the time for the sun to return to the same position.
 A year has around 365.25 solar days, but 366.25 sidereal days to account for one revolution around the sun.
-A solar day is 24h so a sidereal day is around = 23h 56min 4.1s.
+As a solar day has 24 hours, a sidereal day has around 365.25/366.25 × 24 hours = 23 hours, 56 minutes and 4.1 seconds.

+Group theory

+A version of the puzzle arises in group theory, specifically the study of the Lie group known as the split real form of G2.
+One construction of this group uses the fact that a ball rolling around another ball with three times its radius will make four full turns, rather than three.

+1982 SAT scoring error

+In May 1, 1982, one of the US college admissions tests, the SAT, had a multiple choice question concerning the coin rotation problem.
+The test had to be regraded after three students proved there was no correct answer among the choices provided.